Peter Rosenberg: Personal life

 Rosenberg is Jewish and lives on the Upper West Side in Manhattan.
-He and sportscaster Alexa Datt were married and divorced in 2018.
 Since 2020, he has been in a relationship with New York photographer Natalie Amrossi.
 He announced his engagement to Amrossi on the June 22, 2022 edition of The Michael Kay Show.
 They married in July 2023.

 In regard to his affection for hip hop music, Rosenberg said in an April 2014 interview with The New Yorker: "I will go toe to toe with almost anyone in terms of knowledge, trivia, and love of this music."

+He is not related to radio DJ Paul Rosenberg.